Transition Timelines - Municipal Government Act

 - A code of conduct bylaw for council;

 - A code of conduct policy for employees;

 What are the longer term timelines?

-Three years after the MGA is proclaimed, municipalities will be required to have an approved emergency management program in place.
+Three years after the MGA was proclaimed (2020), municipalities will be required to have an approved emergency management program in place.
 Additionally, all municipalities will be required to have a full financial audit each year.

-Five years after the MGA is proclaimed, municipalities will need to have land use plans and supporting bylaws in place and are required to have a municipal office that is accessible to all members of the public open for a minimum of 20 hours per week.
+Five years after the MGA was proclaimed (2022), municipalities will need to have land use plans and supporting bylaws in place and are required to have a municipal office that is accessible to all members of the public open for a minimum of 20 hours per week.